 How do I know if I am extraordinary?

 Applying for these visas you must prove in a petition letter, backed up with supporting evidence, that you are extraordinary, have sustained acclaim and have risen to the top of your field.
 The USCIS break down the criteria on how they measure extraordinary ability.
 If you can prove 3 of their criteria you are eligible.
 We investigate each criterion in our guide so you can relate your career to those criteria and make an educated decision on if you qualify.
 If you don’t believe you are ready yet the advice in our guide will help you fashion your career into being extraordinary.
-Click here to read a break down of extraordinary ability.
+We give you definitions of Extraordinary Ability here.

 How do I prove extraordinary ability?